diyclassics/diyclassics.github.io/cv.md

 #### Manuscripts under review

 - 2016\.
-“Measuring and Mapping Intergeneric Allusion in Latin Poetry using Tesserae,” *Journal of Data Mining and Digital Humanities*. [[abstract]](../measuring-and-mapping){:.cv-link}
+"Measuring and Mapping Intergeneric Allusion in Latin Poetry using Tesserae," *Journal of Data Mining and Digital Humanities*. [[abstract]](../measuring-and-mapping){:.cv-link}
 - 2016\. &quot;The Future of Ancient Literacy: Classical Language Toolkit and Google Summer of Code,&quot; *Classics@*, special issue on ancient literacies. [[abstract]](../future-of-ancient-literacy){:.cv-link}

 #### Book Reviews